oscarmlage/django-cruds-adminlte/README.rst

 =============================
-django-cruds
+django-cruds-adminlte
 =============================

-* Note: This version of django-cruds is based on `bmihelac's one <https://github.com/bmihelac/django-cruds/>`_.
+* Note: This version of django-cruds-adminlte is based on `bmihelac's one <https://github.com/bmihelac/django-cruds-adminlte/>`_.

-``django-cruds`` is simple drop-in django app that creates CRUD (Create, read, update and delete) views for existing models and apps.
+``django-cruds-adminlte`` is simple drop-in django app that creates CRUD (Create, read, update and delete) views for existing models and apps.

-django-cruds goal is to make prototyping faster.
+django-cruds-adminlte goal is to make prototyping faster.

 Documentation